-Different types of tasks emerge in a mobile device according to some process, which we, for simplicity, assume to be a Poisson process with rate λ .
+Different types of tasks emerge in a mobile device according to some process, which we, for simplicity, assume to be a Poisson process with rate $\lambda$ .
 These tasks can be classified into the following three classes:

-- (i) Local-only: A fraction p_m are unconditionally processed locally in the mobile device, e.g. because transferring the relevant information would take more time and energy than when processed locally or because these tasks must access local components (e.g. sensors, user interface, etc.) [1].
+(i) Local-only: A fraction $p_m$ are unconditionally processed locally in the mobile device, e.g. because transferring the relevant information would take more time and energy than when processed locally or because these tasks must access local components (e.g. sensors, user interface, etc.) [1].
 Local processing consumes the CPU power of the device and, in particular, the battery power.
 We assume that jobs processed locally are served in the first-come-first-server (FCFS) order and for each task we know the expected service time (depends on the task and the CPU).
-There are no communication costs or delays. - (ii) Cloud-only: A fraction p_c must always be processed in the cloud, e.g. because necessary data or the software is only present in the cloud.
+There are no communication costs or delays.

+- (ii) Cloud-only: A fraction $p_c$ must always be processed in the cloud, e.g. because necessary data or the software is only present in the cloud.
 Backup or synchronization of files and images (e.g. Dropbox, Google+, etc.) could also be seen as such an "offloading task".
-The user can still decide which network to use for offloading. - (iii) Flexible: Finally, a fraction $p = 1 p_m p_c$ are flexible tasks that can be processed either in a mobile device or in the cloud.
-For these tasks, the device can dynamically decide where they are processed based on the urgency of the task, available networks and the state of the system (e.g., the current backlogs) in general.
-Many tasks fall in this category, and the offloading decision depends first on whether the communication costs balance the local processing costs [8].
+The user can still decide which network to use for offloading. - (iii) Flexible: A fraction $p = 1 p_m p_c$ are flexible tasks that can be processed either in a mobile device or in the cloud.
+The device can dynamically decide where they are processed based on the urgency of the task, available networks and the state of the system (e.g., the current backlogs).
+Many tasks fall in this category, and the offloading decision depends on whether the communication costs balance the local processing costs [8].

 All "cloud-only" tasks as well as some of the "flexible" ones, will need to access the cloud over some wireless interface.
-We assume the following options are available:
+We assume that the following options are available:

 - (a) Cellular network: When accessing the cloud via a cellular network, there is queueing due to the transmission speed of the cellular link.
 The service time consists of the upload time, cloud processing time, and the download time.
 For simplicity, we lump these three phases together and model them as a single FCFS server.
-Costs arise in terms of transmission delays (queueing and actual transmission times), energy and money costs related only to the transmission and reception (but not to processing). - (b) WLAN: WLAN is similar to the cellular access with two distinctive features.
+Costs arise in terms of transmission delays (queueing and actual transmission times), energy and money costs related only to the transmission and reception (but not to processing). - (b) WLAN: WLAN is similar with two distinctive features.
 First, the communication costs are generally lower (or even zero).
 Second, the hotspot availability is intermittent and the offloading may encounter long random delays until the device arrives to a vicinity of the next hotspot.
 This intermittent availability of hotspots corresponds to a FCFS queue with a server that disappears occasionally.
-We assume that the sojourn time in a hotspot and the time to move from one hotspot to another are exponentially distributed with parameters ν_A and ν_D .
+We assume that the sojourn time in a hotspot and the time between two hotspots are exponentially distributed with parameters $\nu_A$ and $\nu_D$ .
+However, this assumption is relaxed in numerical examples.
 (The cellular connection and local CPU processing are always available.)